No one has perfect mental health all the time, but ongoing problems can be dangerous to our well-being.

 - I feel excited about life!

-- I know my friends really care about me
+- I know my friends care about me

 - I feel good about the way my life is going these days

-- I have some really cool talents and interests
+- I’ve got some cool talents and interests

 - I want to do something that makes a positive difference

-- I am a good person even though I have some flaws
+- I’m a good person even though I have some flaws

 - Good things are going to happen to me